Serapieum-of-alex/pyramids/docs/raster.rst

 OverlayMap Several maps
 ===================
-The `OverlayMaps` function takes path to the folder where more than one map exist instead of a path to one file, it also takes an extra parameter `FilePrefix`, this prefix is used to name the files in the given path and all the file has to start with the prefix
+The `overlayMaps` function takes path to the folder where more than one map exist instead of a path to one file, it also takes an extra parameter `FilePrefix`, this prefix is used to name the files in the given path and all the file has to start with the prefix

 .. code:: py

     FilePrefix = "Map"
     # several maps
-    ExtractedValues, Cells = R.OverlayMaps(Path+"data", BaseMapF, FilePrefix,ExcludedValue, Compressed,OccupiedCellsOnly)
+    ExtractedValues, Cells = R.overlayMaps(Path+"data", BaseMapF, FilePrefix,ExcludedValue, Compressed,OccupiedCellsOnly)

-both methods `OverlayMap` and `OverlayMaps` returns the values as a `dict`, the difference is in the number of cells `OverlayMaps` returns a single integer number while `OverlayMap` returns a `dataframe` with two columns the first in the map name and the second is the number of occupied cell in each map.
+both methods `OverlayMap` and `overlayMaps` returns the values as a `dict`, the difference is in the number of cells `overlayMaps` returns a single integer number while `OverlayMap` returns a `dataframe` with two columns the first in the map name and the second is the number of occupied cell in each map.

 Save extracted values
 ===================